Skip to main content

 Reflections on the New FDA Clinical Pharmacology Guidance for Antibody-Drug Conjugates

 Figure 1.
-Illustration of an antibody drug conjugate.
+Illustration of an antibody-drug conjugate.
 From Sikorski, S.R.I.Q.R.
 The Clinical Landscape of Antibody-drug Conjugates.
 2014

-Let’s reflect on a few key areas that may interest you.
+Here are a few key areas that may interest you.

 Bioanalysis

-Exposure/response
+Exposure/response analysis

-The guidance suggests that intrinsic factors (e.g., renal or liver impairment, pharmacogenomics, body weight, age, gender, race) that can influence exposure of the ADC, its constituent parts, and pharmacologically active metabolites, if any, should be evaluated in either: 1) clinical studies, through population pharmacokinetic (PK) analysis; or 2) dedicated studies.
 This is consistent with other FDA guidances on this subject.
 Notably, a population pharmacokinetic approach can be used to assess the effects of organ impairment on the unconjugated payload, pharmacologically active metabolites, if any, and/or other ADC constituent parts if patients with organ impairment are enrolled in pivotal studies, and pharmacokinetic data coupled with safety and efficacy information in those patients are available.
-Such an approach increases the probability of success of the development program.
+Such an approach increases the development program’s probability of success.

-QTc assessment
+QTc assessment for cardiac safety

 Figure 3.
 Components of a normal ECG